-reading time: 3 minutes- / –full checklist download (PDF) below–

 - Quantify as much as possible what value you have added to the team and business

-- Identify the impact of your achievements on your colleagues and your supervisor
+- Identify the impact of your achievements on your colleagues and your team leader

 - Understand for yourself what your big picture is, concerning what you would like to achieve in the next years